Hacker News

 I used to work in finance but quit.
 The industry is still by far driven by mostly by sales/relationships/politics.
 It seems like in this case the right person got fired.
 I knew of a trader on a credit desk that blew up their desk (lost many times their pnl in a year).
 His boss (head of desk) got fired instead and he got promoted to his position.
 Yet it was a completely unsurprising outcome and spoke so much about the industry

-4 hours ago by snypher
+4 years ago by snypher

 Any idea how they got away with this?

-4 hours ago by ackbar03
+4 years ago by ackbar03

 I think the generally acknowledged approach if you work on a trading desk at a bank want to put on some trade with desk-blowup potential is you first send out an email to your boss/head-of-desk outlying the trade and targets and stop loss and whatever, even if he sits right next to you.
 Once he replies in agreement, he's on the hook and you have the evidence.
 This makes it perfectly reasonable to argue that its the desk head's responsibility to make sure these kind of blowups don't happen.
 If head of trading also feels that head of desk wasn't exactly a stellar performer anyways, then poof he's gone.
 It just so happens in this case that they didn't want to replace headcount anyways so the trader next in line, the guy who actually blew the desk up, got promoted.
 Maybe it was just the bank I worked at but I saw enough of these charades and couldn't take the job seriously anymore.
 It was too much of a farce for me so I quite Lol, but hey I guess there are people who enjoy playing that game, nothing wrong with that.

-4 hours ago by jgalt212
+4 years ago by transitory_pce

-7 hours ago by CydeWeys
+4 years ago by CydeWeys

 Can you expand some of these acronyms?
 CS, PB, etc.?
 I'm guessing most of us won't know them.
 CS=Credit Suisse, PB=Personal Banking, FX=Foreign Exchange?

-6 hours ago by lotsofpulp
+4 years ago by lotsofpulp

 PB is prime brokerage